johnmn3/injest/README.md

 "Elapsed time: 2889.771067 msecs"
 5000054999994
 ```
-Still working on ClojureScript support.
-For now, you can add another Clojure (`*.clj`) namespace to your project and register there with the `regxf!` function and expclicitly namespaced symbols.
+In Clojurescript, you can add another Clojure (`*.clj`) namespace to your project and register there with the `regxf!` function and expclicitly namespaced symbols.
 ```clojure
 (injest/regxf! 'net.cgrand.xforms/reduce)
 ```
-Assuming the `net.cgrand.xforms` library exports the same namespaces and names for Clojure and Clojurescript, you can probably just `(injest/reg-xf! x/reduce)` in a Clojure namespace in your project and then it will be available to `x>>` threads in both your Clojure and Clojurescript namespaces.
-If anyone notices a way to let registrations happen from ClojureScript namespaces, please drop a PR/patch.
+Or, if a transducer library like `net.cgrand.xforms` exports the same namespaces and names for both Clojure and Clojurescript, you can just `(injest/reg-xf! x/reduce)` in a Clojure namespace in your project and then it will be available to `x>>` threads in both your Clojure and Clojurescript namespaces.
 # Extras
 ## As a replacement for `get-in`
 `injest` comes with extra features that allow for more intuitive path navigation, like you're used to with the `(-> m :a :b :c)` idiom.
 Simply require instead from the `injest.path` namespace, like so: